AeroPress Coffee Filters: Metal vs Paper – Which is Best?

 First, paper filters retain coffee oils, which are a key flavor component.

 Coffee oils are not for everyone.
 Some people dislike consuming a drink that may raise cholesterol.
 Others simply enjoy responsibly.
 So, if you are concerned about cholesterol, choose paper filters and avoid metal filters.
-There is peer-reviewed research showing that kahweol and cafestol, two oily diterpenes in coffee, can affect serum cholesterol levels.
+There is peer-reviewed research showing that kahweol and cafestol, two oily diterpenes in coffee, can elevate serum cholesterol levels by 8-10% when consumed unfiltered.

-Paper filters also yield less body in your cup, because they filter all the insoluble solids in coffee.
-Coffee professionals call those insoluble solids – fines.
-With metal filters, you get more fines, hence a stronger brew.
-But the taste of that strong coffee is definitely too intense for many.
+Paper filters also yield less body in your cup, because they trap all the insoluble solids in coffee.
+Targeting the SCA-recommended 18–22% extraction yield, coffee professionals call those insoluble solids – fines.
+With metal filters, you get more fines passing through, hence a fuller-bodied brew.
+But the taste of that intense coffee is definitely too strong for many palates.

 AeroPress paper filters allow higher pressure with a coarser grind.
-This combined with the superior filtration of paper filters results in a cleaner, lighter-bodied cup.
+The AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann, combined with the superior filtration of paper filters results in a cleaner, lighter-bodied cup with clarity.

-Metallic filter disks allow coffee to pass through easier, meaning faster flow.
-To compensate, you need a finer grind.
-A finer grind will give you more body and texture.
+Metallic filter disks allow coffee to pass through easier, meaning faster flow rates.
+As outlined by Scott Rao in The Professional Barista’s Handbook, to compensate, you need a finer grind.
+A finer grind will give you more body, texture, and oils in the final cup.

-We wrote a detailed tutorial on how to brew AeroPress coffee.
-Like all our guides, this is a comprehensive How-To and explores technical details to help you master the process.
+We wrote a detailed tutorial on how to brew AeroPress coffee. (the AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann) Like all our guides, this is a comprehensive How-To and explores technical details to help you master the process.
 Give it a read.

 Able Brewing Metal Disk Filter for AeroPress